Google Translate is generally quite capable of translating individual words.

 Machine Translation at Ludejo

 Now, at Ludejo, we certainly aren’t opposed to technological developments that’ll expedite and simplify the translation process.
-Though we don’t use machine translation ourselves (unless the customer has specifically asked to do so, and in that case we always devote extra attention to checking the final translation), we are aware of the fact that translation tools such as Google Translate can be a feasible solution for some translation projects.
+We don’t use machine translation ourselves, unless the customer has specifically asked to do so.
+In those cases we always devote extra attention to checking the final translation.
+We are aware of the fact that translation tools such as Google Translate can be a feasible solution for some translation projects.
 Consequently, we were happy to hear the news that Google had made several new adjustments to improve their online translation tool.
 They now use a transformer encoder in combination with a recurrent neural network (RNN).
 This combination allows Google Translate to translate messy sentences (such as informal language) without slowing down the translation process.
 Well, that’s the plan at least.
 And that’s just one of the changes the Google team has implemented.

 If you’re interested in finding out more about the technical wizardry Google Translate uses and how it al works, check out this blog on VentureBeat about “How Google is using emerging AI techniques to improve language translation quality” (I really enjoy searching for online content about everything to do with language, but I’d much rather leave info on ICT and transformative technology to the professionals).

-Everyone who knows us knows we are a socially-engaged translation and communication agency (our logo being a heart isn’t a coincidence).
+Everyone who knows us knows we are a socially-engaged translation and communication agency.
 Ludejo was built on a foundation of love.
 We love what we do, we love our customers and we love our team.
 We believe giving back is important.
 Amongst other things, we do this by organising fundraisers for charities and non-profits like Translators Without Borders (TWB).

 One of the things TWB does is improve communication between humanitarian workers and groups of the population that are in crisis.
 Especially in crisis situations, it is incredibly important to act quickly; every second counts.
 Being able to quickly provide a translation is of utmost importance, which brings me back to the technological developments in the field of machine translation: As long as we continue to pursue efforts towards quicker and more accurate translation tools, organisations like TWB will be able to offer help within a shorter amount of time.